rstudio/rstudio/src/gwt/tools/locdiff/README.md

 # locdiff

-Locdiff is a command-line utility to generate CSVs showing all English UI strings that have been added or modified between two commit hashes of the RStudio IDE repository.
+Locdiff is a command-line utility to generate a CSV showing all English UI strings that have been added or modified between two commit hashes of the RStudio IDE repository.

 The tool compares two cloned instances of the RStudio repo; one named "old" and one "new".